aldryn/aldryn-segmentation/README.md

 ### Tests:

-These tests were performed in a test project.
+These tests are performed in the test_project.

 - [x] Segment logic tests
 - [x] Segment Pool tests